Feeds:

 else

-echo "Error: 'all' cannot be used together with other file extensions."
+echo "Error: 'all' cannot be combined with specific extensions."

 exit 1